 - For all type of work, always take the utmost precautions, work carefully and note the general safety standards in force.
 Never take personal risks. - Never work on the engine or in the engine compartment if you are not familiar with the necessary operations.
-If you are not sure about procedures then visit a specialised workshop to carry out the necessary work.
+If you are not sure about procedures then visit a Specialised workshop to carry out the necessary work.
 Incorrect work can cause serious injuries.

-- Never open the bonnet if you see steam or coolant escaping from the engine compartment.
+- .
+Never open the bonnet if you see steam or coolant escaping from the engine compartment.
 Hot vapours and coolant can cause serious burns.
-Always wait until you cannot see or hear the sound of steam or coolant coming from the engine compartment. - .
-Always allow the engine to cool down before opening the bonnet. - Contact with hot elements of the engine and the exhaust system can cause burns. - Once the engine has cooled, follow the instructions below before opening the bonnet: - Engage the handbrake and place the gear selector lever in P or the gear stick in neutral. - Remove the key from the ignition. - Keep children away from the engine compartment and never leave them unsupervised. - When the engine is warm or hot, the cooling system is pressurised.
-Do not unscrew the cap on the expansion tank when the engine is hot.
-Otherwise, coolant may spray out under pressure causing burns and serious injury. - After cooling, carefully and slowly unscrew the cap anticlockwise, gently pressing down on it. - Always protect your face, hands and arms from hot coolant and steam using a large, thick cloth. - When refilling liquids, avoid spilling them on parts of the engine and the exhaust system.
+Always wait until you cannot see or hear the sound of steam or coolant coming from the engine compartment. - Always allow the engine to cool down before opening the bonnet. - .
+Contact with hot elements of the engine and the exhaust system can cause burns. - Once the engine has cooled, follow the instructions below before opening the bonnet: - Apply the handbrake and position the gearbox lever in neutral. - Remove the key from the ignition. - Keep children away from the engine compartment and never leave them unsupervised. - When the engine is warm or hot, the cooling system is pressurised.
+Do not unscrew the cap on the coolant expansion tank when the engine is hot.
+Otherwise, coolant may spray out under pressure causing burns and serious injury. - After cooling, carefully and slowly unscrew the cap anti-clockwise, gently pressing down on it. - Always protect your face, hands and arms from hot coolant and steam using a large, thick cloth. - When refilling liquids, avoid spilling them on parts of the engine and the exhaust system.
 Spilled liquids could cause a fire.